 I find that companies without a digital strategy (and many that do) don’t have clear strategic goals for what they want to achieve online in terms of gaining new customers or building deeper relationships with existing ones.
 If you don’t have goals, you likely don’t put enough resources into reaching the goals and you don’t use analytics to determine whether you’re achieving those goals.

 2) You don’t know your online market share

 Customer demand for online services may be underestimated if you haven”t researched this.
-Perhaps more importantly you won’t understand your online marketplace: the dynamics will be different to traditional channels with different types of customer profile and behavior, competitors, propositions and options for marketing communications.
+Perhaps, more importantly, you won’t understand your online marketplace: the dynamics will be different to traditional channels with different types of customer profile and behavior, competitors, propositions, and options for marketing communications.

 3) Existing and start-up competitors will gain market share

-If you’re not devoting enough resources to digital marketing or you’re using an ad-hoc approach with out a clearly defined strategy, then your competitors will eat your digital lunch!
+If you’re not devoting enough resources to digital marketing or you’re using an ad-hoc approach without a clearly defined strategy, then your competitors will eat your digital lunch!